-This particular recipe is dairy free and sweetened with a touch of sugar and pure vanilla extract.
+This particular recipe is made with a little milk for some added creaminess, sweetened with a touch of granulated sugar, and flavored with some almonds and vanilla extract.

 - cinnamon stick